Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Analysis of the cooling process

-Both expectation values are independent of $N$ in the many-particle limit.
-Notice that $\zeta$ can only be defined when there are at least two particles in the trap.
-For only one particle, we always have $\zeta \equiv 0$.
-This is why the cooling process which we describe in this paper is qualitatively different from single-particle laser-cooling.
-Moreover, $\zeta = 0$, when the trapping potential of the particles is completely harmonic and the non-interacting atomic gas accumulates initially around the centre of the trap (i.e.~at $x=0$).
-To see that this is indeed the case, let us assume that there are indeed no interactions between the particles, that the cooling laser is turned off and that the atomic confinement is so strong that there is no flux of particles out of the trap.
-In this case, it is safe to assume that
+Notice also that $\zeta$ can only be defined when there are at least two particles in the trap.
+For only one particle, Eq.~(\ref{zetazz}) does not apply and we always have $\zeta \equiv 0$ (c.f.~Eq.~(\ref{notation})).
+This is why the cooling process, which we describe in this paper, is qualitatively different from single-particle laser-cooling schemes.
+Single-particle cavity cooling schemes cannot take advantage of a non-zero $\zeta$ as an additional resource.